Executive Compensation at United Way (2018)

 One of the strangest things about the coronavirus is how the pandemic has allowed the public into the private homes of people whose voices we may have recognized but whose names we were not as familiar with, until their faces were broadcast into everyone’s family room from their very own personal residence.

 Allow me to clarify something: I am not interested in celebrities.
 I don’t follow any of them on social media and probably don’t know who most of them are anyway since I rarely watch television.
-Instead, I tend to follow friends and family, plant-based restaurants (Vedge, Nix), or people that excel at making nutritious but delicious food (Le Botaniste, Christopher’s Kitchen).
+Instead, I tend to follow friends and family, plant-based restaurants (Vedge, Nix), and restaurants that excel at making nutritious but delicious food (Le Botaniste, Christopher’s Kitchen).
 I also appreciate organizations that make beautiful things, like Italian dinnerware (Match Pewter) English roses (David Austin), and posh hotels (Firmdale).
 But, when I started watching the nightly news over the past month, I noticed the backgrounds were different and much more interesting because the newscasters were broadcasting from their homes.
 Read more

 The American Humane Association (AHA) is a Washington, DC-based non-profit 501 (c) 3 whose “No Animals Were Harmed” certification program in film and television is well-known in the entertainment industry.
 In addition, AHA certifies zoos, aquariums, conservation centers, and humane treatment in food production (farms, slaughterhouses, etc), awards grants, donates goods, and participates in other program services.
 How the AHA “ensures the safety, welfare, and well-being of animals” in slaughterhouses is not clear.